 - Negotiating a repayment plan.
 If you've missed a small number of payments, speak with your lender about allowing you to pay off the amount you owe by adding it to future mortgage payments.

 - Forbearance.
 You and the loan servicer agree to reduce or suspend your mortgage payments for a specified amount of time.
 When that period is over, you resume your regular payments and pay back the portion that was suspended in either a lump sum or over time.
 Forbearance may be an option if your income is reduced temporarily; for instance, if your income was reduced because of a deployment.

 - Loan modification.
 You and your loan servicer agree to permanently change one or more of the terms of your mortgage contract to make your payments more manageable for you.
 Modification may include reducing the interest rate, extending the term of the loan or adding missed payments to the loan balance.
 A modification may also involve reducing the amount of money you owe on your primary residence by forgiving or canceling a portion of the mortgage debt.
 Be aware of the tax implications of a loan modification.

 Be sure to contact your installation's legal office to learn whether you are eligible for protections under the Service Members Civil Relief Act.
 Find the nearest military legal assistance office by using the Legal Assistance locator.

-To learn more about how to avoid foreclosure scams, listen to the podcasts Foreclosure Rescue Scams and Foreclosure Rescue Scams: Red Flags and Real Help.
+To learn more about how to avoid foreclosure scams, listen to the Military OneSource podcasts Foreclosure Rescue Scams and Foreclosure Rescue Scams: Red Flags and Real Help.

 For assistance in taking positive steps to avoid foreclosure, contact the Homeowner Preservation Foundation at 888- 995-HOPE (888-995-4673).
-And if you've been a victim of fraud, contact the Federal Trade Commission.
-You can file a complaint online.
-You can also find the publication, Mortgage Payments Sending You Reeling?
-Here is What to Do.
+If you've been a victim of fraud, contact the Federal Trade Commission.
+Learn more by reading the FTC publication, When Paying the Mortgage Is a Struggle.